intangere/Elixir-MapReduce/README.md

 # Elixir-MapReduce
 Multiprocessed MapReduce Implementation in Elixir
 <hr>
-This is a MapReduce implementation takes advantage of Erlang processes to optimize the problem of counting the amount of words in a piece of text.<br>
+This is a MapReduce implementation that takes advantage of Erlang processes to optimize the problem of counting the amount of words in a piece of text.<br>
 Run with:<br>
 ```